-There is a lot of information on the web - we are putting structure to it, and evaluation it.
+There is a lot of information about Timba on the web - our objective in this project is to evaluate it and give it structure.
 From curriculum to pedagogic practice, from rhythm to music we are preparing and teaching our classes based on smaller elements called "skills".
 These skills are grouped into different scopes:

 - basic routines

 - musicality and culture